 Could you name a woman who’s inspired you the most and why?

-It’s difficult to name one, but a woman that has inspired me my whole life is my mom, Sanika.
+It’s difficult to name one, but a woman who has inspired me my whole life is my mom, Sanika.
 She’s both brave and kind at the same time.
 She works in a municipal hospital in Mumbai, and I’ve seen her taking care of patients, managing staff schedules, handling emergencies, helping patients’ relatives, and all with a warm smile on her face all day long.

 Another woman I draw inspiration from is our Co-founder and CEO – Yogeeta.
 I get inspired by her solution-oriented approach to tackling every challenge that comes along the way, her hard-working attitude, her managing a hectic schedule while maintaining the same energy all day long, her wide knowledge of the industry, and her humble and friendly behavior.